wongkx/portfolio-iro/_posts/2017-05-28-challenges.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

 Some of the Git errors like this one are not as simple as Googling for an answer and quickly find a universal solution that is guaranteed to work, especially if multiple mistakes were made at the same time.
-I recalled this was when I started using Node.js/NPM, and it was not set up properly (missing dependencies, install in wrong directoy, misconfiguration in JSON file, etc).
+I recalled this was when I started using Node.js/NPM, and it was not set up properly (missing dependencies, install in wrong directory, misconfiguration in JSON file, etc).
 I'd also unknowingly check in/out branch in different folders, such as /bloc-jams-angular/ vs. /bloc-jams-angular/app/.
-If I find a suggestion and apply it incorrectly, I might not be able to undo the Git command, revert to previous state, and open more worms.
+If I find a suggestion and apply it incorrectly, I might not be able to undo the Git command and revert to previous state, but open more worms instead.

 ### Angular.js